Introducing webdevladder

 For one, I'm not a startup.
 I will never take investor funding for these projects.
 My goal is to make the best software I can, and extracting profits is counterproductive.
 I believe you can make good software with a company, even great software, but not the best of the kind I'm building.
 Incentives always influence action to some degree, and I prefer to keep organizational profitability out of the equation for pure software projects that operate no services.

 I'm also not an entertainer, influencer, or video content creator.
 Making software, not videos, will remain my priority.
-Being funded through YouTube ad revenue or sponsorships would create different incentives compared to user funding, taking my focus away from building software.
+Being funded through YouTube ad revenue or sponsorships would misalign my incentives, taking my focus away from building software.
 My current stance is that I won't do any software-related sponsorships, which means the opinions you get from me are entirely rooted in either my preferences or professional experience.

 And finally, I'm not a comprehensive educator.
 I won't retread the same beginner content that's excellently covered elsewhere, and I won't sell courses or create content for media companies.
 While webdevladder is educational content, it's tailored to what I find interesting and generally more advanced and less accessible.
-There's mentorship happening in my Discord, but it can't take me away from the software too much or I'll have to scale it back.
-I would like to create a community of people who help each other learn, but there are educators who make that their whole thing and do it much better, and my community focuses more on my projects.
+I don't run a Discord community and I'm focused on my projects.

 My plan

-@webdevladder is a channel where I get to learn the ropes of video communication in a low pressure environment, and Spiderspace will be the channel I launch to share Zzz with a nontechnical audience when it's ready.
+@webdevladder is a channel where I get to learn the ropes of video communication in a low pressure environment.
 My other channel @webdevladder_vods gives me even lower pressure experience making videos related to my software and practices, including unfiltered programming sessions for those interested in learning that particular way.

 For more about me, see my personal website.